 There are several types of bankruptcies for different purposes. some kinds actually give the believer time to pay his debts or pay back a portion of the debt based on the income.
 Whatever the case, the believer should not take advantage of the legal system but instead be true to the scriptures and use the right relief to His situation.

-Bible Examples
+Bible Example

 The scripture mentions an example of a woman who came to the prophet Elijah saying, “Your servant my husband is dead…And the creditor is coming to take my two sons to be his slaves” (2 Kings 4:1).
 Elijah didn’t tell her not to pay her debt, or file bankruptcy, instead, He performed a miracle to actually help her pay it (2 Kings 4:2-7).
 Paying back a debt is the believer’s duty and obligation as he manages his finances wisely.